Programming languages and what’s next

 WTO directly from Rexx

-There are probably more ways do write a message in the system log – “Write to Operator” from a Rexx script.
+There are probably more ways do write a message in the system log – “Write to Operator” (WTO) from a Rexx script.

 This is a very straightforward one I found some time ago somewhere on the Interweb.